jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

 # Seattle-Boston-Airbnb-Data-Analysis

-The motivation of this project is to get as much as insights from the Seattle/Boston datasets to answers our questions of interest which are crucial for business decision-making
+The motivation of this project is to get as much as insights from the Seattle/Boston datasets to answers our questions of interest, which are crucial for business decision-making

 Data analysis is the process of cleaning, transforming, and modelling data to find useful insights that are beneficial for business decision-making.
 CRISP-DM is a structured approach that makes the life of a data scientist easier.